Verizon Transforms Student Learning This School Year: New Innovation Labs, STEM Workshops And AR App

 Verizon Innovative Learning HQ now offers a new, free, web-based application to help bring the Lab experience to all educators and students.
 Five other AR learning applications are also available on Verizon Innovative Learning HQ.

-Through the new Verizon Innovative Learning Lab: STEM Exploration augmented reality app, students can take on the role of an Oceanographer, Chemist and Microbiologist, and leverage atomic structures, microorganisms and bioremediation to help protect a vibrant island ecosystem.
+Through the new Verizon Innovative Learning Lab: STEM Exploration augmented reality app, students can take on the role of an oceanographer, chemist and microbiologist, and leverage atomic structures, microorganisms and bioremediation to protect a vibrant island ecosystem.

 Verizon Innovative Learning launching free STEM workshops on college campuses

-In the workshop, students will have access to similar emerging technology from the Labs, and will learn about design thinking, 3D printing, augmented reality and social entrepreneurship.
-Third party surveys show that, following the program, 83% of students said they can use STEM to impact issues affecting their communities, nation and the world.
+In the workshop, students will have access to emerging technology from the Labs and will learn about design thinking, 3D printing, augmented reality and social entrepreneurship.
+Third-party surveys show that, following the program, 83% of students said they can use STEM to impact issues affecting their communities, nation and the world.
 To register, visit here .

 Verizon Innovative Learning STEM Achievers, in partnership with the National Association of Community College Entrepreneurship (NACCE), provides a free STEM-intensive summer program to middle school students in under-resourced communities to explore STEM subjects, learn problem-solving skills and gain exposure to career opportunities in technology fields.
 This most recent summer, the program supported 6,500 students in 44 locations.